R. Hunter Clarkson: United States Army, Transportation Corps, Sixth Port Headquarters

 In December 1942, Clarkson was called to serve in the United States Army and appointed major in the Transportation Corps Delta Base Section.
 He was connected with the 6th Port of Embarkation since early operations in North Africa and assigned as commander while the 6th Port was at Naples.

 In 1949, Clarkson was commissioned as a brigadier general.

-Personal
+Personal life

 In 1947, Clarkson moved to Coronado Island, California.
 He was married to Louise née Wells.

 Death

 Clarkson died at Coronado Island, California on July 1, 1962.